dzhang32/rightprice/README.md

 # house_hunt
-Using data to aid my house search in London
+Using web scraping and data analyses to aid my house search in London